nivlab/nivturk/docs/detailed-documentation/getting-started.md

 ## The NivTurk server

 #### What is a server, and how do I set it up?
 A server is a bundle of software code that presents ('serves') your experiment website to participants when they arrive at it from a recruitment website like Prolific or Amazon Mechanical Turk.
-NivTurk is a software bundle that is written using [Flask](https://flask.palletsprojects.com/en/1.1.x/).
+NivTurk is a software bundle that is written using [Flask](https://flask.palletsprojects.com/en/1.1.x/){:target="_blank"}.
 Its goal is to guide participants through a standard sequence of websites (consent form, alert page, experiment, et cetera) in a robust way.

 To get this working, the NivTurk server code needs to be running on a computer that has ports open to the external world.
 For the most part we run the code on virtual machines set up by PNI IT, but in principle as long as you have IRB approval there is no reason why the NivTurk code could not run on a different virtual machine (e.g., one hosted by AWS) or even a physical machine sitting in an office somewhere.

+To download NivTurk, follow the instructions on the [Download](../download) page.

 To set up your server, follow the instructions on the [Serving experiments](../serving/) page.